EdiWang/Moonglade.Email/README.md

 ### Build Source

+Build and run **Moonglade.Notification.sln**

-1. Create an "**appsettings.Development.json**" under "**src\Moonglade.Notification.API**", this file defines development time settings.
+For development, create "**appsettings.Development.json**" under "**src\Moonglade.Notification.API**", this file defines development time settings.
 It is by default ignored by git, so you will need to manange it on your own.

-2. Build and run **Moonglade.Notification.sln**

 ## Configuration